thedevs-network/kutt/README.md

 ## Donations and sponsors

-Support the development of Kutt by making a donation or becoming an sponsor.
+Support the development of Kutt by making a donation or becoming a sponsor.

 [Donate or sponsor →](https://btcpay.kutt.it/apps/L9Gc7PrnLykeRHkhsH2jHivBeEh/crowdfund)